Michelleeby/pAIr/README.md

 Check out [pyenv](https://github.com/pyenv) if you need to manage multiple python versions.

-If you want to quickly get set up with python 12.2.0, you can run the following commands:
+If you want to quickly get set up with python 12.2.0, you can run something like the following:

 ```bash
 curl https://pyenv.run | bash